The purpose of this article will be to look at the overall trend in links and where they are going.

 For a long time though, followed links were such a dominating factor that, if you could get more link clicks than the competition, that alone might make you rank higher.

 By now you’re probably saying “yes I know this” and wondering where we’re going with it.
 We’ll break down the how and why later in the guide.

 The point is that the value in terms of page ranking for links has dropped so much, that within the next few years, inferred links could replace traditional links altogether.

 This would change the necessity and the very nature of the link-building service.

 To be clear, we’re not saying that link building is dead, we’re just saying that the value of link building in terms of SEO has changed dramatically from what it once was.
 For that matter, SEO as a whole has evolved in many ways.

-At the beginning of Google, when they first started ranking pages, a lot of value was placed on pages that had links for people to click on.
+At the beginning of Google or other search engines, when they first started ranking pages, a lot of value was placed on pages that had links for people to click on.
 These links would either go to a specific page, buy a product or do some other task related to that entity and its presence on the web.

 From a logical standpoint, this made sense, links send people to a specific destination.
 If people are using those links, they must be of value to them.
 That means the page with said links is important as is the link’s destination.

 Pretty basic, but you get the idea of why this would be important to page rank.
 The problem then becomes, are people truly clicking on inferred link because they have value, or are they being persuaded to take any action based on context?
 In the beginning, Google did not have the ability to make that determination as it was only able to crawl pages and index links based on traffic.

 However, in the intervening 20 or so years, the Google algorithm and the technology behind the page rank system have improved greatly.
 Google can now crawl a page and recognize the text on a page for what it is and see that users are being driven to click on a link in order to increase traffic to a particular product page, site, or another piece of content.